-The Maryland Tuition Waiver for Unaccompanied Homeless Youth is available to unaccompanied homeless youth who are enrolled as a candidate for an associate, bachelor’s degree or vocational certificate at a Maryland Public institution of higher education.
-The purpose of the Tuition Waiver for Unaccompanied Homeless Youth is to provide financial assistance to unaccompanied homeless youth.
+The Maryland Tuition Waiver for Homeless Youth provides financial assistance to homeless youth who are enrolled as a candidate for an associate degree, bachelor’s degree or vocational certificate at a Maryland Public institution of higher education.

-To be eligible for the Maryland Tuition Waiver for Unaccompanied Homeless Youth, a youth must:
+To be eligible for the Maryland Tuition Waiver for Homeless Youth, a youth must:

-- Be a homeless child or youth as defined by the McKinney-Vento Homeless Assistance Act.
+have been verified as a homeless child or youth, as defined by the federal McKinney-Vento

 The McKinney-Vento Homeless Act defines homeless children as “individuals who lack fixed, regular, and adequate nighttime residence.”

 Examples of children who fall under this definition are as follows:

 - Children and youth sharing housing due to loss of housing, economic hardship or a similar reason